Hamza Tahboub

 • Significantly improved performance in strategy prediction over prior methods.

-• Worked on producing a strategic game-playing agent, which eventually motivated a pivot to more general social interaction understanding (project #1 above).
+• Worked on producing a strategic game-playing agent, which eventually motivated a pivot to more general social interaction understanding.

 1. Modeling nuclei segmentation with Evan Liu and Harrison Kim @ Genentech gRED